Electrical Installation Condition Report

 How much does an EICR report cost?

-The cost of an EICR electrical report varies depending on the property type.
-An EICR is a relatively low cost expense, to ensure electrical safety.
+The cost of an EICR electrical report varies depending on the property type and size of the installation.
+An EICR is a relatively low priced expense, to ensure electrical safety.

-Here at Niman Electrical we try to keep the EICR report costs competitively priced.
+Here at Niman Electrical we try to keep our Nottingham EICR cost competitively priced.

-How can I get an EICR in Nottingham?
+How can I get an EICR near me in Nottingham?

 Contact us at Niman Electrical,